epfml/getting-started-lauzhack/README.md

 ## Minimal basic setup
 The step-by-step instructions for first time users to quickly get a notebook running.
 Make sure you are on the EPFL wifi or connected to the VPN.

-1. Ask Jennifer or Martin to add you to the group `runai-mlo`: https://groups.epfl.ch/
+1. Ask Jennifer or Martin to add you to the group `runai-mlo-lauzhack`: https://groups.epfl.ch/

 2. Install kubectl.
 To make sure the version matches with the clusters (status: 15.12.2023), on macOS with Apple Silicon, run the following commands.
 For other systems, you will need to change the URL in the command above (check https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 Make sure that the version matches with the version of the cluster!
 ```bash